CUTR-at-USF/onebusaway-firebase-export/README.md

 # travel-behavior-analysis [![Build Status](https://travis-ci.org/CUTR-at-USF/travel-behavior-analysis.svg?branch=master)](https://travis-ci.org/CUTR-at-USF/travel-behavior-analysis)
 Java application to process travel behavior data collected by OneBusAway and stored in Firebase Firestore.

+## Build
+To build the application use `mvn clean package` command.
+This command will create a jar file (i.e., `travel-behavior-analysis-1.0-SNAPSHOT.jar`) under the `target` folder.

-## Setup
+## Setup Firebase Account
-1. Generate a private key file for your service account.
+1. Generate a admin private-key json file (e.g., `admin-key.json`) for your service account.
 To generate the key file follow the instructions in Firebase [setup page](https://firebase.google.com/docs/admin/setup#initialize_the_sdk).

-2. Rename the generated file to `admin-key.json`.
-3. Put `admin-key.json` under the resources folder or pass the path of the admin-key file as a command line argument `-keyFile path/To/File/admin-key.json`.
-4. Run the application by typing `mvn compile`.
-5. The application will generate a `travel-behavior.csv` file under the `ravel-behavior-analysis/target/classes/` folder.
+## Run
+To run the application use `java -jar` command and pass the `admin-key.json` file as an argument:
+`java -jar travel-behavior-analysis-1.0-SNAPSHOT.jar -keyFile /path/to/file/fileName.json`

-## Command Line Options
+## Additional Optional Command Line Arguments

-* `-keyFile <file path>` Path for the admin key of a Firebase account.
-* `-userId` Takes a user id as an argument and performs the analysis for that specific user.
+* `-userId <userId>` Takes a user id as an argument and performs the analysis for that specific user.
+Example usage:
-* `-noMergeWalkingRunning` Does not merge the walking and running events.
-* `-noMergeStill` Does not merge the still events.
+`-userId abcdef`.
-* `-dayStart` The analysis day start time.
+* `-dayStart <hour>` The analysis day start time.
 For example `-dayStart 3` makes the analysis time window between 3AM to 3AM.
 By default, the analysis time is 3AM to 3AM.
-* `-stillMergeThreshold` Still event merge threshold in minutes.
+* `-stillMergeThreshold <minutes>` Still event merge threshold in minutes.
 By default it is 2 minutes.
+Example usage:
+`-stillMergeThreshold 1` makes the merge threshold 1 minute.
-* `-walkingRunningMergeThreshold` Walking and running events merge threshold in minutes.
+* `-walkingRunningMergeThreshold <minutes>` Walking and running events merge threshold in minutes.
 By default it is 2 minutes.
+Example usage: `-walkingRunningMergeThreshold 1` makes the merge threshold 1 minute.
+* `-noMergeWalkingRunning` Does not merge the walking and running events.
+This option does not take a parameter.
+* `-noMergeStill` Does not merge the still events.
+This option does not take a parameter.

 ## License

 ```